Explore these breath-taking boating destinations

 Top 10 Boating States

-Top boating states, ranked by total economic value in 2012, including popular destinations for on-water getaways from DiscoverBoating.com
+Top boating states, ranked by total registered recreational boats in 2016, including popular destinations for on-water getaways from DiscoverBoating.com

 One of the premiere destinations on the Eastern seaboard is Atlantic City, New Jersey.
 With easy access from Absecon Inlet the marina district of A.C. is booming with excitement.

 St. Michaels has 1,200 year-round inhabitants, but in the summertime the tiny burg on Maryland’s eastern shore literally explodes with seasonal residents and guests who come for crabs, quaint cottages and the call of the Chesapeake.